simshadows/monster-hunter-rise-builder/README.md

 ### Future Release: v1.0

-**The first release of the app will be a minimally-complete builder app with complete EFR/EFE/EFS calculations, bowgun ammo performance, and other key weapon mechanics. v1.0 will exclude defense calculations.**
+The first release of the app will be a minimally-complete builder app with complete EFR/EFE/EFS calculations, bowgun ammo performance, and other key weapon mechanics. v1.0 will exclude defense calculations.

-I will also publish two versions of the app:

-- A stable production version at <https://monsterhunter.simshadows.com/mhrb/> that is updated with every major patch or bugfix, and

-- An in-development version that will frequently break and is updated to the latest version available (likely at <https://monsterhunter-dev.simshadows.com/mhrb/>).

-If a new major update of Monster Hunter Rise is released, the new content will be released on the in-development version ASAP, and then released on the stable version when it's ready.

 ### Future Release: v2.0